Pennyw0rth/NetExec/CODE_OF_CONDUCT.md

 Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

+*Note*: egregious rule breaking, such as obvious trolling, death threats, etc may lead directly to a permanent ban without warning, i.e. there is no correction or warnings attempts.

 ### 1. Correction